-Parent-teacher interviews are a great way to find out how your child is going and show your interest in your child’s learning and school life.
+Parent-teacher interviews are a great way to find out about your child’s progress at primary school.
+By going to parent-teacher interviews, you also show your interest in your child’s learning and school life.

-Throughout your child’s time in preschool, primary school and secondary school, you’ll be invited to attend parent-teacher interviews, usually once or twice a year.
+Throughout your child’s time in primary school, you’ll be invited to attend parent-teacher interviews, usually once or twice a year.
+Some preschools also have parent-teacher interviews, but this isn’t common.

 These interviews are usually just short meetings – about 10-15 minutes – between you and your child’s teacher or teachers.
 Every parent is invited to attend at least one interview a year.
-It doesn’t mean there’s a problem.
+At some schools, children also take part in interviews.
+Being invited to a parent-teacher interview doesn’t mean there’s a problem with your child’s progress.

 Interviews might be held during school hours, before or after school, or in the evening.
 Your child will usually bring a note home that outlines the available times.
-If you can, it’s great if both parents can go along.
-If you can’t manage those times, you could call the school to try to arrange an alternative time.
+Some schools use an online booking system.
+It’s good to make a time when both parents can go along, if you can.
+If you can’t manage any of the available times, you could call the school to arrange another time.

 Why it’s worth going to parent-teacher interviews